waku-org/pm/draft-roadmap/create_chat_sdk_mvp.md

 - R2.
 Queued messages are persisted across restart.
 - R3.
 Quota status is persisted across restart.

+- S1.
+Nim library.
+- +1.
+Nimble package manager is used to build.

 **Checklist**:
 - [ ] Specs: link to specs